sungjuleemartin/sungjuleemartin.github.io/_posts/2022-07-24-categories-writing.md

 last_modified_at: 2024-04-18
 ---

-## 🦥 Excerpted and revised from

-Impact of Immigration on the Economy:
-Immigrants and GDP per Capita
+## Revised Excerpt of "Impact of Immigration on the Economy: Immigrants and GDP per Capita"
 by Sungju Lee